ariasarch/MPS_1.0.0/README.md

 - **What they show**: The spatial footprint of each neuron
 - **What to look for**: Clear, contiguous regions roughly matching expected neuron size
 - **Red flags**: Highly fragmented components, components much larger than expected neurons
+- **Important caveat**: The spatial footprint shows where reliable fluorescence signal was detected, not the full anatomical extent of the neuron.
+Shape and size can be influenced by lens focal plane, expression heterogeneity, and local vasculature.
+Do not make morphological conclusions from these footprints.

 ### Temporal Components (C)
 - **What they show**: Denoised calcium traces for each neuron
 - **What to look for**: Clear calcium transients with good signal-to-noise ratio
 - **Red flags**: Flat traces, excessive noise, unrealistic dynamics
+- **This is the primary scientific output.** Spend more time evaluating trace quality than spatial map appearance.

 ### Spike Estimates (S)
 - **What they show**: Inferred spike times and amplitudes